International summer schools

 - If accepted to the programme you will be nominated to the partner university and requested to complete their application form

-- Once you receive an offer letter from your summer school, you will be able to register and participate in the online summer school.
+- Once you receive an offer letter from your summer school, you will be able to register for your online summer school or make your travel arrangements and apply for a visa, if appropriate, for your in-person summer school

 Summer Schools FAQs